spryker/spryker-docs/docs/scos/dev/front-end-development/migration-guide-switch-from-tslint-to-eslint.md

 ## 4) Check project `.js` and `.ts` files

 - Check all project `.js` and `.ts` files for `tslint:` comments and replace them with `eslint-` if they are still relevant.
-- Execute the `npm run yves:eslint` command and check result.
+- Execute the `npm run yves:lint` command and check result.